Gandhi blog series #9

 The capital punishment given to Godse, against the plea of the two sons of Gandhi, Harilal and Manilal, did not mitigate the spread of his vile ideas.
-Extreme right-wing ideologists still at large and try to glorify the assassin as a nationalist and hero.
+Extreme right-wing ideologists are still at large and try to glorify the assassin as a nationalist and hero.

 Like never before, ethnic and religious terrorist groups find a way to propagate their ideas in India.
 They direly need to reinstate Godse.
 Only then can they crush the spirit of secular India.

-Unfortunately, the ruling government, which is supposed to protect the heritage ends up attacking it with Unconstitutional Laws like the Citizen Amendment Act and the National Registry of Citizenship (read more).
-Even UN Human Rights Commission has remarked on the law as ‘Fundamentally discriminatory’.
+Unfortunately, the ruling government, which is supposed to protect equal rights ends up attacking it with Unconstitutional Laws like the Citizen Amendment Act and the National Registry of Citizenship (read more).
+Even UN Human Rights Commission stated that the law was ‘Fundamentally discriminatory’.
 But the pro-Hindutva government and activists try to sell their slow poison under the guise of national security.

 India is slowly pushing Gandhi into oblivion.
 With him, the ideologies of non-violence and truth are also forgotten.
 The repercussions of such a pitfall can be unpredictable.

 Gandhi’s life, which is a moral saga that inspired great minds around the globe, should be revisited to curb such a catastrophe.
 We have to learn to be immune to the raging radical ideas.
 Gandhism is surely a shield that can protect us from it.

 Let us take a moment to think about what Gandhi died for.
 Isn’t it our responsibility to prove that his martyrdom was not in vain?
-Can we escape from the chains of hatred and work towards a world of love and non-violence as he envisioned?
+Can we break away from the chains of hatred and create a world of love and non-violence as he envisioned?

 Thank you for reading.
 Please post your opinions in the comment box below.